KeerthanaPatnana/Quora-clone/README.md

 # Query Hub
 This project is simple clone of the popular question and answer website quora named as **Query Hub**.
-#### Functionalities:
+### Functionalities:
-  - 1.Login into the application with google account
+1. Login into the application with google account
-  - 2.Add questions and answer
+2. Add questions and answer
-  - 3.Logout
+3. Logout

-#### Technologies used:
+### Technologies used:
   * **React** — for Front End
   * **Redux** — for State Management Tools
   * **Firebase** — for Back End (For auth)